QilongZhang/srswiki/v2_EN_HTTPCallback.md

 ## Publish and Play

-Publish stream to SRS, SRS will call the http callback:
+When publishing a stream to SRS, SRS will call the registered HTTP callback:

 ```bash
 [2014-02-27 09:41:33][trace] post to clients, req={"action":"on_connect","client_id":4,"ip":"192.168.1.179","vhost":"__defaultVhost__","app":"live","pageUrl":""}